 CBT versus listening visits Technical Report Part C, Table C3-20 Individual CBT appears to have no effect on depression means scores at endpoint or first measurement (low certainty evidence) compared with listening visits in pregnant or postpartum women with a diagnosis of MDD or symptoms of depression.
-IPT versus support group Technical Report Part C, Group IPT appears to have no effect on depression mean scores (very low certainty evidence) or on anxiety mean scores (very low certainty evidence) at endpoint or first measurement compared with a support group in pregnant women with a diagnosis of MDD or dysthymia.
-Table C3-21 RelevantEBR 6: Recommend individual structured psychological interventions (cognitive behavioural therapy or interpersonal psychotherapy) to women with mild to moderate depression in the perinatal period.
-2017 Guideline, Part C and Appendix C
+IPT versus support group Technical Report Part C. Table C3-21 Group IPT appears to have no effect on depression mean scores (very low certainty evidence) or on anxiety mean scores (very low certainty evidence) at endpoint or first measurement compared with a support group in pregnant women with a diagnosis of MDD or dvsthvmia.
+Relevant EBR 6: Recommend individual structured psychological interventions (cognitive behavioural therapy or interpersonal psychotherapy) to 2017 Guideline, Part Cand recommendation(s) women with mild to moderate depression in the perinatal period.
+Appendix C